Sunday Mba: Club career

 He signed for Bastia in December after a drawn-out negotiation that lasted most of the year.

 In October 2019, after 2 years without a club, he said he wanted to return to active football.

 International career

 He was a member of the Nigeria B team that won the 2010 WAFU Nations Cup.
 He made his senior debut in the Eagles' 0–0 tie against Angola in January 2012.
 He scored a brace against Liberia in his next game.

 He was called up to Nigeria's 23-man squad for the 2013 Africa Cup of Nations.
 Mba scored the winning goal in Nigeria's 2–1 quarter-final win over Ivory Coast.
-On 10 February 2013, in the final against Burkina Faso, he scored the first and only goal of the game, to hand Nigeria their third Africa Cup of Nations title.
+On 10 February 2013, in the final against Burkina Faso, he scored the only goal of the game, to hand Nigeria their third Africa Cup of Nations title.

 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup.